Men kept as 'slaves' in remote Scottish hotel

 After more than a year of labor abuse, Azad and three of the other victims found help at a local charity Lochaber Hope, which put the men in touch with a migrant rights NGO called Migrant Help.

 "The men first came to my attention late in 2009," said Jim Laird, who worked for Migrant Help at the time.
-"They were in a terrible state, they'd clearly been bought over for labor exploitation.
+"They were in a terrible state, they'd clearly been brought over for labor exploitation.

 "Their working conditions were very poor.
 They'd had to pay a lot of money to come here to the owner of the hotel, they weren't paid properly, they were working really long hours, sometimes up to 22 hours a day.
 They were forced to do all of the work to do with running the hotel, not just chefs, which they had been brought over to do."